JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 </tldr>

-Creates a Jar file with searchable options to be distributed with the plugin.
+Creates a JAR file with searchable options to be distributed with the plugin.

 ### `destinationDirectory`